8 Class Exercises to Amplify Innovative Thinking

 How can you continually maintain student engagement in the classroom?
-Class exercises can boost engagement, but it can be tricky to know which activities will amplify innovative thinking.
-That’s why we curated a collection of cutting-edge class exercises used by some of our faculty grantees.
-These class exercises are designed to prepare student innovators at the earliest stage of their entrepreneurship journey, helping them take the first steps toward transforming their ideas into impactful inventions and ventures.
+Class exercises can boost engagement, but not all activities spark innovative thinking.
+That’s why we curated a collection of cutting-edge class exercises used by some of our STEM innovation and entrepreneurship (I&E) network faculty and staff.
+These activities are designed to inspire student innovators at the earliest stage of their entrepreneurial journey, helping them take the first steps toward transforming their ideas into real-world inventions and ventures.

 From systems thinking to design sprints, take inspiration from these innovative class exercises to help you refine your own coursework for maximum impact.